sergevs/abt-rpm-specs/README.md

 # abt-rpm-specs
-The repository to store required for abt files to build rpm for various applications
+The repository to store required for abt files to build rpm packages for various applications.